+Through hands-on learning, Wentworth’s Bachelor of Science in Mechanical Engineering program balances theory, simulation, and laboratory exercises, giving students the skills and knowledge needed to model, analyze, design, and realize physical systems, components, and processes.
 Open-ended, team-based design problems provide an opportunity for Mechanical Engineering students to collaborate with peers from other disciplines.
 The program integrates applied engineering design and the extensive use of computers with a curriculum that parallels industrial challenges and changes.

 High Value Degree

-Wentworth continues to climb in U.S. News & World Report for Best Engineering Colleges (Doctorate Not Offered).
+Wentworth has risen high on U.S. News & World Report for Best Engineering Colleges (Doctorate Not Offered).

 Median Average Salary for Mechanical Engineers (source: U.S. Bureau of Labor)

 As ranked in 2021 by U.S. New & World Reports for best engineering jobs.

 You’ll establish a foundation for your Mechanical Engineering program by taking introductory courses in physics and calculus, along with Introduction to Engineering, which will instill core engineering concepts that you’ll use throughout the program.
 You’ll also dive into engineering courses that utilize essential tools like CAD.